 Synchronized with eMentor, Language Intensive Training Events (LITEs) immerse LEAP scholars in culturally complex settings.
 These TDYs average 30 days and place the Airman in a traditional school, university studies program, or advanced setting such as an international training event or workshop.
-LITEs place participants in linguistically, regionally, and culturally complex settings.
-Participation is necessary for the development of language proficiency and cross-cultural competence.
+LITEs place participants in linguistically, regionally, and culturally complex settings with the goal of enhancing language proficiency.

 Area Studies Immersions (ASIs) are three-week university-based courses, designed for participants who have demonstrated robust language proficiencies.
 University professors and guest speakers elevate participants’ understanding of regional issues and foster professional-level proficiency in the target language.
 Participants live in a homestay or communal apartment, and share in excursions, cooking classes, and other cultural activities.

 Advanced LITEs enhance and sustain LEAP participants’ language skills in an application setting, with or without a classroom component.
 During an Advanced LITE, participants study alongside partner militaries or facilitate inter-cultural communication for a mobile training team or inter-cultural conference.
 Advanced LITEs last between one and six weeks, depending on the activity.

 The Training Partnership Request (TPR) provides a means by which DoD or interagency partners integrate one or more LEAP scholars in their Mobile Training Team (MTT), exercise or conference.
 TPRs should not replace or circumvent assignment, deployment or other global force management processes.
 Organizations are encouraged to submit requests to AFCLC via the LEADeR site at https://leader.sso.cce.af.mil/Leap/TrainingPartnership

 551 E. Maxwell Blvd, Bldg 500, Maxwell AFB, AL 36112